 An element where the track twists riders 360 degrees with "Zero G's".

-A double-inversion element where riders turn upside down and them again.
-The element gets its name due to the track formation of a "Cobra Head".
+A double-inversion element where riders are turned upside down twice.
+The element gets its name due to the track forming a "Cobra Head" shape.

 An element, also known as a "flat spin", where riders go upside down.
 Think of it as a regular vertical loop with the beginning and ending points separated out in a vertical straight line.